sozip/sozip-spec/sozip_specification.md

-[sozipfile](https://github.com/sozip/sozipfile) is a fork of Python [zipfile](https://docs.python.org/3/library/zipfile.html) module, which implements the SOZip implementation in the ZIP writer, and can be used to check if a file within a ZIP is SOZip-optimized.
+[sozipfile](https://github.com/sozip/sozipfile) is a fork of Python [zipfile](https://docs.python.org/3/library/zipfile.html) module, which implements the SOZip implementation in the ZIP reader and writer, and can be used to check if a file within a ZIP is SOZip-optimized.

 ## MapServer (Web mapping server written in C/C++, using GDAL)